How impunity in Shireen Abu Akleh’s case fuels Israeli attacks on the press

 “If the US had imposed the appropriate measures and sanctions against Israel over the killing of Shireen, it may have saved hundreds of Palestinian journalists and civilians,” al-Samoudi said, calling on US officials to “wake up” and stand against Israeli abuses.

-“All this bias, all this support for Israel has proven to be a violation to our right to freedom and to exist as humans,” al-Samoudi said.
+“All this bias, all this support for Israel has proven to be a violation of our right to freedom and to exist as humans,” al-Samoudi said.

 James Zogby, president of the Arab American Institute, echoed that assessment.